Skip to main content

 Reboot provides the rbt CLI tool to automatically generate code from your .proto file and reload your application when your code changes.
 You can also choose to use an existing build system to generate code by using Reboot's Protobuf plugins directly.

-IDs
+State IDs

-Every instance of your durable state data types has a unique ID.
-The ID can be used to lookup an instance in order to call methods on it.
+Every instance of state has a unique ID.
+The ID can be used to passed to ref() to get a reference to an instance that you can use to call a method on the state:

 Partitioning